Nominate a Site

 2. Does a property have to be listed on the National Register of Historic Places in order to be nominated?

 No, while this listing can be incredibly helpful in establishing significance and to acquire grant funding, it is not a requirement of the Endangered Places Program.
-Many of our sites, however, chose to look into National, State, or Local listing once they are selected to build support for the site.
+Many of our resources, however, chose to look into National, State, or Local listing once they are selected to build support for the site.

 3. Does being listed on the Most Endangered Places guarantee grant funding from the State Historical Fund?